gridsmartercities/python-serverless-template/README.md

 # python-serverless-template

-We believe Serverless technologies in general, and AWS Serverless in particular, are great.
+Serverless technologies in general, and AWS Serverless in particular are great.
 The barrier to entry, however, can be high and setting up a Python project can take a bit of effort.

 This is a Github Template to generate Serverless APIs (and more) in Python using AWS SAM with hopefully minimum effort, so you can concentrate on writing your API's business logic pretty much from the start.